Randal Marlin: Early professional career

 In 1966, Randal Marlin accepted a teaching post at Carleton in Ottawa, partly because the university had a journalism school.
 By then, he had worked for two summers at the Montreal Star.
 He decided to institute a course called Society, Values and Technology to explore several interrelated themes.
 One reflected his growing involvement in preserving the older neighbourhood where he lived from being overwhelmed by heavy traffic.
-Marlin says that in the midst of that campaign, he realized from reading Aristotle's Rhetoric that a vivid example can be much more persuasive than logical arguments, an insight reinforced by a fellow community activist.
+Marlin said that in the midst of that campaign, he realized from reading Aristotle's Rhetoric that a vivid example can be much more persuasive than logical arguments, an insight reinforced by a fellow community activist.
 "One thing I recall him saying," Marlin told an interviewer years later, "'If there's an accident in the area, exploit it.
 That's the time people will act to make changes in the traffic patterns.
 So don't miss the opportunity when something like that comes up.'"

 Marlin's growing interest in persuasion took on added dimensions as he began reading The Technological Society by Jacques Ellul.
 The book argues that every field of human activity is now dominated by efficient technical methods or, what Ellul calls, technique.
-Marlin says Ellul's work showed him how the techniques of creating and managing public opinion feed off of or augment each other.
+Marlin said Ellul's work showed him how the techniques of creating and managing public opinion feed off of or augment each other.
 Ellul had also published a landmark study of propaganda which explains how information can be used in the exercise of power.
 "That's the central idea of propaganda," Marlin says, "the maintaining or gaining of power over others."

 Truth and propaganda

 Marlin's fascination with Ellul's writings gave him an idea.
-"During a crazy moment," he recalls, "I saw one of those advertisements for a Department of National Defence (DND) fellowship, offered for study abroad.
+"During a crazy moment," he recalled, "I saw one of those advertisements for a Department of National Defence (DND) fellowship, offered for study abroad.
 It was $12,000, which, in those days -- 1979-1980, was a lot of money."
 Marlin told DND that Canadians needed to know more about the dangers of subversive propaganda and that if he were given a chance to study with Jacques Ellul at the University of Bordeaux in France, he would establish a university course on propaganda.
 To his surprise, he won the fellowship.
 "I had this great delight of studying for a year with Jacques Ellul.
 I found him as fascinating in person as he was in his writings."
 After his year abroad, Marlin returned to Carleton and created the course Truth and Propaganda.